Stephanie Mills (journalist)

-Stephanie Mills (b.
-September 11, 1948) is an American environmentalist, author and journalist.
+Stephanie Mills (born September 11, 1948) is an American environmentalist, author and journalist.
 She is known for her writing about ecology and the environment, and is considered one of the leading proponents of the bioregional movement.
 Utne Reader declared her a visionary, saying "she's like a latter-day Madame de Staël or Mabel Dodge, Mills has been an indefatigable organizer of salons; and from the corner store to environmental conferences to far-flung outposts of environmental activism."

 Early life and education

 Mills was born in Berkeley, California, to Robert C. and Edith (Garrison) Mills.
 She earned a B.A. in Contemporary Thought from Mills College in 1969.
 She achieved early recognition for her valedictorian speech in June of that year entitled "The Future is a Cruel Hoax."
 The speech predicted a bleak future for humanity because of overpopulation and natural resource overuse.
 A New York Times reporter called it "perhaps the most anguished [valedictory] statement" of the year.